Charlweed/gimp_comfyui/README.md

 **GimpComfyUI** is a GIMP plugin to connect near-realtime image editing to AI image generation via ComfyUI's web api.
 It enables GIMP to connect directly to ComfyUI, and optionally send a layer as an image as you edit it.
 This plugin is targeted for GIMP 3.0, which is not yet released, but is scheduled for release in 2024.
-The current development and testing platform is GIMP 2.99+
+The current development and testing platform is GIMP 3.0-RC1

 NOTE: This project is an unstable alpha version, and GIMP 3 is also pre-release.
 Your Mileage May Vary.

 # Prerequisites and Dependencies
-- GIMP 2.99.18+ development release, or GIMP 3.0.x when it becomes available.
+- GIMP 3.0-RC+ development release, or GIMP 3.0.x when it becomes available.
 - Python 3.10+ to run the "installer".
 This could be the same python used to run ComfyUI, or the python built into GIMP, but a standalone full python is preferred.
 Anyway, it should be on your terminal's PATH when you run the installer, or you should know the full path to the python executable.
 - Access to ComfyUI via a stable URL.
 The preferred scenario is that the latest stable version of ComfyUI is installed on your local host.
 - To install ImageTransceiver-ComfyUI, you will need write access to ComfyUI's "custom_nodes" folder.
-Support for comfy-org's Node Registry is under development.
+Support for comfy-org's Node Registry is available.
 - You can optionally clone the ImageTransceiver-ComfyUI project.
 See "Cloning" below.
 - Have ComfyUI running and reachable when you use this plugin!
 The plugin checks connectivity whenever you invoke a procedure. **If GimpComfyUI cannot connect to ComfyUI, it will fail, and the only indication will be in the logs**.